 The Box-Behnken design was adopted in optimization of three factors influencing the growth of the bacterium on acrylamide.
 These factors include pH, incubation time and acrylamide concentration.
 The important contributing factors or parameters were analysed using ANOVA, pertubation's plot and other diagnostic plots.
-The diagnostic plots such as half-normal, Cook's distance, residual vs runs, leverage vs runs, Box-Cox, DFFITS, DFBETAS all supported the model with the exception of two values, which were at Runs 1 and 15, with residual values of 0.14 and 0.07, respectively.
-Remedies for these outliers in future works include running the experiments in blocks or the outright removal of these outliers.
-Predicted optimal conditions were determined for finding the optimum growth under the range of factors employed and to predict the optimum, which was 1 g/L. Predicted optimal conditions were determined using "Numerical Optimisation" toolbox of the Design Expert software.
+The diagnostic plots such as half-normal, Cook's distance, residual vs runs, leverage vs runs, Box-Cox, DFFITS, DFBETAS all supported the model.
+Predicted optimal conditions were determined for finding the optimum growth under the range of factors employed and to predict the optimum , which was 1 g/L. Predicted optimal conditions were determined using "Numerical Optimisation" toolbox of the Design Expert software.
 Two optimal conditions were tested.
-The first was for finding the optimum growth under the range of factors employed whilst the second was to predict the optimum growth at the highest acrylamide concentration tolerable, which was 0.7 g/L. In both verification experiment, the actual results were near to the predicted values but was significantly higher than the predicted values.
-This means that other methods which employ more runs such as CCD or a different optimization approach such as Artificial Neural Network may be employed in the future to close the difference between the model predicted values and actual experimental values.
-Despite this, the RSM exercise gave far better growth on acrylamide than OFAT, indicating the utility of RSM over OFAT in optimization of growth on acrylamide.
+The first was for finding the optimum growth under the range of factors employed whilst the second was to predict the optimum growth at the highest acrylamide concentration tolerable, which was 1 g/L. In the first requirement, the actual results were near to the predicted values but was significantly higher than the predicted values.
+The second numerical optimization gave a solution which was verified through experimental result with the actual results were in accordance with the predicted values.
+The RSM exercise gave far better growth on acrylamide than OFAT, indicating the utility of RSM over OFAT in optimization of growth on acrylamide.